frictionlessdata/frictionlessdata.io/doc/publish-tabular.md

 ## Publishing Tabular Data

-Here's how to publish your tabular data as [Simple Data Format Data Packages][sdf].
+Here's how to publish your tabular data as [Tabular Data Packages][sdf].
 There are 4 simple steps:

 1. Create a folder (directory) - this folder will hold your "data package"